Fox News hosts, execs privately blasted Trump election fraud claims shared on network, court documents show

 “Sidney Powell is lying by the way.
 I caught her.
 It’s insane,” Carlson wrote in one text message to Ingraham, the court filing shows.

 “Sidney is a complete nut.
 No one will work with her.
-Ditto with Rudy,” Ingraham responded.
+Ditto with Rudy [Giuliani],” Ingraham responded.

 On Nov.
 21, Carlson texted an unidentified Fox employee that it was “shockingly reckless” of Powell to claim the election had been stolen from Trump.